otrv4/otrv4/otrv4.md

 session expiration timer, Bob must create a reply and Alice must create a response to this reply.
 If this does not happen within two hours, Alice will expire her session and delete all keys associated with this conversation.
-If she receives a message from Bob after two hours, she cannot decrypt the message and thus she cannot reveal the MAC key associated with it.
+If she receives a message from Bob after two hours, she will not be able to decrypt the message and thus she will not reveal the MAC key associated with it.
+Note, nevertheless, that the MAC keys corresponding to stored message keys (from messages that have not yet arrived) will be derived and revealed.

 It is also possible for the heartbeat messages to keep a session from expiring.
 Sticking with the above example of Alice's 2 hour session expiration time, Bob